 If you need a portable sublimation printer that’s suitable for printing on the go, then you should seriously consider the Canon SELPHY CP1300.
 It’s compact, lightweight, and comes with an optional battery pack.

 For those who need a multipurpose printer for sublimation and other tasks, the Epson Workforce WF-7710 would be your best bet.
 It can have impressive borderless 13 x 19″ images, and it has a large input paper tray, in addition to a copier and a scanner.

 If you’re on a tight budget, then maybe you should take a look at the Epson Stylus C88+.
 It’s compact, delivers a high quality, and can print on legal size paper.

-If you want a dedicated printer for volume printing, go for the Mitsubishi CP-D90DW.
+If you want a dedicated heat press printer for volume printing, go for the Mitsubishi CP-D90DW.